Current Projects

 The Critical China Scholars formed in 2020 in the face of the COVID-19 crisis and worsening US-China relations.
 CCS is committed to offering informed, critical analysis on China that focuses on the root causes of injustice — including capitalism, authoritarianism, imperialism, racism, and patriarchy — that transcend national boundaries.
 We oppose the dangerous rhetoric that demonizes the PRC and its citizens, and subjects those of Asian appearance to racist prejudice.
 At the same time, we recognize the justice of movements that resist oppression by the Chinese state, and we stand in solidarity with political activists fighting for labor, gender, ethnic, religious, and environmental justice.
 We refuse to allow one priority to outweigh the other.
 Please see our website for our full statement of principles and for a video and audio archive of our two-part event, "Viral Politics: Left Perspectives on the World and China."

-In the years since the UMass conference "Science for the People: The 1970s and Today," organizers around the country have taken up the work of revitalizing SftP.
+In the years since the UMass conference "Science for the People: The 1970s and Today," organizers around the US and beyond have taken up the work of revitalizing SftP.
 I am proud to be a part of that effort.
-We had our first national convention in February, 2018 in Ann Arbor.
-There are now chapters in numerous places around the U.S., along with an affiliated organization in Mexico City.
-Our local Western Mass chapter is focusing on: 1) community solidarity work with Arise for Social Justice around mold hazards, air pollution, and other environmental justice issues; and 2) developing K-12 science and social justice curricula.
-Check out this article by Rebecca Onion in Slate: "A Radical ’70s-Era Group Is Relaunching to Help Scientists Get Political Under Trump".
+We had our first convention in February, 2018 in Ann Arbor, Michigan.
+The magazine is back and vibrant as ever, and there are now chapters in numerous places in the US, Canada, and Southern Africa, along with affiliated organizations in other parts of the world.
+Our local Western Mass chapter has focused on: 1) solidarity work with grassroots and campus-based organizations; 2) developing K-12 science and social justice curricula; and 3) putting on events on the UMass campus designed to bring together STEM workers and justice organizers.
+Check out this article by Rebecca Onion in Slate: "A Radical ’70s-Era Group Is Relaunching to Help Scientists Get Political Under Trump."

 Book Series: Activist Studies of Science and Technology

 I am the editor of a book series with UMass Press titled "Activist Studies of Science and Technology."
 The series publishes accessible, engaging books on science and technology in support of movements for justice and sustainability around the world.
-The first book in the series was published in 2022: Steffan Blayney's Health and Efficiency: Fatigue, the Science of Work, and the Making of the Working-Class Body.
+Our most recent book in the series is: Christa Kuljian's Our Science, Ourselves: How Gender, Race, and Social Movements Shaped the Study of Science.
 We have more projects in the pipeline and are continuing to invite manuscripts in these areas:

 • Historical and social science research on social and political activism in science, technology, and/or medicine and on the impact of new technologies on activism